wowdev/WoWDBDefs/README.md

 uint8 TimeOffset
 ```

+Files will be saved with DBName.??? (maybe .dbd?) filenames.
+Every file has multiple definitions for each different structure that has been encountered for that file.

 Discussions regarding the format proposal should be done in the relevant issue [here](https://github.com/Marlamin/WoWDBDefs/issues/1).

 All feedback is welcome!